LoanMart's MoneyTalk articles provide the knowledge, tips, and tricks you need to do more with your money.

 DISCLOSURES FOR VEHICLE SECURED LOANS MADE BY CAPITAL COMMUNITY BANK

-Loans for Delaware, Florida, Illinois, Indiana, Kentucky, Michigan, Mississippi, Oklahoma, Oregon, South Dakota, Tennessee and Texas residents are made by Capital Community Bank, a Utah chartered bank located in Provo, UT, member FDIC.
+Loans for Delaware, Florida, Illinois, Indiana, Kansas, Kentucky, Michigan, Mississippi, Oklahoma, Ohio, Oregon, South Dakota, Tennessee, Texas, and Washington residents are made by Capital Community Bank, a Utah chartered bank located in Provo, UT, member FDIC.
 Loans made by Capital Community Bank will be governed by Utah law and serviced by LoanMart.

 †All loan applications are subject to meeting Capital Community Bank’s credit criteria, which include providing acceptable property as collateral.
 Consumers need to demonstrate ability to repay the loan.